Watch: Sheikh Hamdan makes young lady smile after emotional encounter

 Mental health practitioners are advising parents to deal with their teen and pre-teen children in a calm and curious manner

 How would you react if you meet Sheikh Hamdan where you least expect to, say, on a street in London?
-For one young lady, it was hard to hold back the tears.
+For one young lady named Mizneh, it was hard to hold back the tears.

 The heartwarming video captures the wholesome reaction of the young lady, who is so overwhelmed at meeting the Crown Prince of Dubai, that she can barely smile for a photo with him.

-Known for his charm and down-to-earth demeanour, Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum handled the emotionally-charged situation like a pro – telling the cameraperson not to worry and promising that the young fan would smile "now".
+Known for his charm and down-to-earth demeanour, Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum handled the emotionally-charged situation like a pro – telling the cameraperson not to worry and promising that the young fan, who was half-sobbing, would smile "now".

 Covering her eyes with his hand, he begins counting, reminding her to smile when he finishes counting to three.
-When he finally takes off his hand and looks at her, a bright smile adorns her face.
-Sheikh Hamdan then lightly pats her back in appreciation.
+When he finally takes away his hand and looks at her, a bright smile adorns her face.
+Sheikh Hamdan then lightly pats her in appreciation.
+Watch the sweet video here:

-The royal also has a brilliant memory, as he even recalls meeting her in her childhood.
-Sheikh Hamdan reassured her and told her that he remembers taking pictures with her when she was really young, the woman immediately wiped away a tear, moved by his warmth.
+The royal also seems to demonstrate an excellent memory, telling her he recalls meeting her when she was a child.
+Sheikh Hamdan reassured her and told her that he remembers taking pictures with her when she was young, and the woman wipes away yet another tear, moved by his warmth.

-This isn't the first time that fans have spotted Dubai's Crown Prince in London.
-Last year, the avid Instagrammer even helped a woman take a picture with him after she struggled to do so.
-Even when another apologised for taking up the royal's time, he politely told them that it wasn't a problem and snapped a selfie with them.
+Last year too, a video of the Crown Prince went viral after he stopped to take photos with Dubai residents in London.
+An avid Instagrammer himself, he helped the woman take a picture with him after she was struggling to snap a picture.
+When another resident apologised for taking up the royal's time, he politely assured them that it wasn't a problem and snapped a selfie with them.

 ALSO READ: